omega00/omega00.github.io/_pages/about.md

   - /about.html
 ---

-I am Zirui Wan (万梓睿), a fifth year Ph.D. student from Beijing University of Posts and Telecommunications (Supervisor: [Prof. Jiao Zhang](https://jiao-bupt.github.io/)).
-I received my bachelor's degree from Beijing University of Posts and Telecommunications in 2020.
+I am Zirui Wan (万梓睿).
+I received my Ph.D. degree (Supervisor: [Prof. Jiao Zhang](https://jiao-bupt.github.io/)) and bachelor's degree from Beijing University of Posts and Telecommunications in 2025 and 2020, respectively.

 Research Interests
 ======